zzz6519003/substrate-how-to-guides/how-to-substrate/docs/04-testing/test-transfer.md

 # Testing a transfer function

 _A basic overview to help you write out your checks and balances._
+_WIP_
 ## Goal

-Learn how to write tests and improve the correctness of your transfer function.
+Learn how to write tests and improve the correctness of a `transfer` function.

 ## Use cases